fernandosanchezmunoz/simplenovnc/README.md

-simplenovnc
+chromoter
 ============

-This is a minimal image running an X server with openbox on the docker container, and making it available from any recent browser without requiring any configuration on the client side.
+This is a minimal image running an X server with openbox on the docker container, and making it available through Google Chrome Remote Desktop.

-It has been modified to look for the $PORT0 variable and start the websocket in that port if defined.
-This would be useful for deployment with Marathon and DC/OS.

 ## Use Cases